ADGEfficiency/adgefficiency.github.io/_pages/reading_list.md

 ### 19 - Dhammapada

-a collection of sayings of the Buddha in verse form
+A collection of sayings of the Buddha in verse form.

 ### 20 - The Power of Myth - Joseph Campbell